-Comment: Clarity must be provided as to whether taxpayers can continue to claim the special interest deduction after unbundling transactions in respect of which the provisions of section 46 were applied or all unbundling transactions.
+Clarity must be provided as to whether taxpayers can continue to claim the special interest deduction after unbundling transactions in respect of which the provisions of section 46 were applied or all unbundling transactions.

-Response: Noted.
+Noted.
 The unbundling transactions envisaged are local unbundling transactions (i.e. unbundling transaction as defined in paragraph (a) of the definition of "unbundling transaction" in section 46) in respect of which the provisions of section 46 apply.
-Changes will be made to the proposed amendments that were contained the 2019 Draft TLAB to reflect this position
+Legislative changes will be made to the proposed amendments contained the 2019 Draft TLAB to reflect this position

-Comment: The proposal should not be limited to changes from indirect to direct shareholding as a result of unbundling transactions, and the interest deduction should continue to be allowed irrespective of how the change from an indirect to a direct shareholding takes place.
-This is particularly an issue in respect to liquidation transactions.
+The proposal should not be limited to changes from indirect to direct shareholding as a result of unbundling transactions, and the interest deduction should continue to be allowed irrespective of how the change from an indirect to a direct shareholding takes place.
+Particularly with respect to liquidation transactions.

-Response: Accepted.
-Changes will be made to the 2019 Draft TLAB to extend the proposal to instances where a direct shareholding is acquired as result of a local "liquidation distribution" (i.e. liquidation distribution as defined in paragraph (a) of the definition of "liquidation distribution" in section 47) in respect of which section 47 has applied.
+Accepted.
+Legislative changes will be made in the 2019 Draft TLAB to extend the proposal to instances where a direct shareholding is acquired as result of a local "liquidation distribution" (i.e. liquidation distribution as defined in paragraph (a) of the definition of "liquidation distribution" in section 47) in respect of which the provisions of section 47 are applied.

-6.4.
-Clarifying the interaction between corporate reorganisation rules and other provisions in the Act
+Clarifying the interaction between corporate reorganisation rules and other provisions in the Act (Clause 398 of the Draft TLAB: Section 41 of the Act)

-6.4.1 Clarifying corporate reorganisation rules relating to exchange items and interest-bearing instruments
+Clarifying corporate reorganisation rules relating to exchange items and interest bearing instruments

-(Main reference: Section 41 of the Act: clause 38 of the Draft TLAB)

-The Act contains corporate reorganisation rules that make provision for the tax neutral transfer of assets between companies that are part of the same group.

-However, these rules do not specifically address how exchange items and interest-bearing instruments should be treated during corporate restructuring.
+• The Income Tax Act contains corporate reorganisation rules that make provision for tax neutral transfer of assets between companies that are part of same group.
+However, these rules do not specifically address how exchange items and interest bearing instruments should be treated during corporate restructuring.

-This anomaly arises due to the fact that the Act contains specific rules dealing with the tax treatment of interest-bearing instruments (section 24J) and the tax treatment of exchange items (section 24I).
-At issue is which rules should take precedence during corporate restructurings.
-Interest-bearing instrument and exchange items are different from other assets because they are taxed on unrealised interest and exchange differences and their value is also dependent on changes in interest rates and exchange rates.
 In order to provide clarity, it is provided that changes be made in the corporate reorganisation rules to provide that the corporate reorganisation rules should not override the application of sections 24J and 24I of the Act.

-Comment: It is unclear why the instruments identified in terms of section 24I or section 24J should be specifically excluded from the inter-group relief because there is no mischief that may arise.
-In addition, it is uncertain as to why unrealised gains on interest-bearing assets and foreign exchange assets should be excluded as they are no different to any other trading stock or capital asset.
+It is unclear why the instruments identified in terms of section 24I or section 24J should be specifically excluded from the inter-group relief because there is no mischief that may arise.
+In addition, it is uncertain as to why unrealised gains interest-bearing assets and foreign exchange assets should be excluded as they are no different to any other trading stock or capital asset.

-Response: Not Accepted.
-The proposed amendment was intended to clarify the tax effect in the application of corporate rules regarding the transfer of exchange items and interest-bearing instruments and to give effect to the principle that exchange gains and losses arising until the effective date of the corporate restructuring transaction should be reflected in the taxable income of the transferor.
-In addition, interest-bearing assets and foreign exchange assets are different from trading stock or capital assets as their value are influenced by changes in interest rates and exchange rates.
+Not accepted.
+The proposed amendment was intended to clarify the tax effect in the application of corporate rules regarding the transfer of exchange items and interest bearing instruments and to give effect to the principle that exchange gains and losses arising until the effective date of the corporate restructuring transaction should be reflected in the taxable income of the transferor.
+In addition, interest-bearing assets and foreign exchange assets are different from trading stock or capital assets as they are taxed on an unrealised basis and their value is influenced by changes to interest rates and exchange rates.